 - Lighting efficiency: Metal halide lights have average efficiency (75-100 lumens/watt source efficiency).
 They lose out to LEDs principally because their system efficiency is much lower (<30 lumens/watt) due to all of the losses associated with omnidirectional light output and the need to redirect it to a desired area.

-- Efficiency droop: Metal halide lights also experience efficiency losses as the device ages and additional current is required to achieve the same lighting output.
-Efficiency losses are greater than LEDs and the degradation time shorter in the case of Metal halides.
+- Efficiency droop: Metal halide lights experience efficiency losses as the device ages and additional current is required to achieve the same lighting output.
+Efficiency losses are greater than LEDs and the degradation time shorter.

 - Kwh Reduction - 299,598

 - Lighting Energy Reduction Percentage - 61% (consider the financial aspect of cutting your energy bill by 61%)

 - Annual Maintenance Cost Reduction - $22,691 (LEDs are much more reliable and have longer lifespans)